“Visually arresting. Hypnotic.”– Beeston Film Festival

 I still feel, although I’m incredibly proud of The Self-Seers, due to budget and time restraints, the script makes for a far better film than the final piece.
 The horror throughout – the more prolonged sleep paralysis sequence, in particular, is stronger and if shot, I think would have taken the film up a few notches intensity-wise.
 Nevertheless, we ended up with something subtler and more suggestive.

-Here’s a before and after of our initial poster, and the 2020 festival laurel version, which was doctored on Procreate on used throughout the entirety of our festival run up until the public online premiere on October 31, 2021.
+Here’s a before and after of our initial poster, and the 2020 festival laurel version, which was doctored on Procreate and used throughout the entirety of our festival run up until the public online premiere on October 31, 2021.